metal-stack/docs/docs/src/developers/proposals/MEP17/README.md

 An expiration threshold should be defined and all expired routes should be cleaned up periodically.

+Only routes to external networks should be stored.
+Cluster-internal prefixes should be ignored.

 When an IP address is described with `metalctl network ip describe` the BGP routes should be queried.
 If no route to the described IP was announced it should be indicated, e.g.